A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Library usage

 The word cloud is created using a similar procedure, being the only difference the tokens in the given to the class.

 {

 }

-Figure \ref{fig:similarity} is created, taking randomly 180 days, from January 1, 2019, to July 14, 2020.
-The {\em pandas} library has a function that handles date periods.
-Consequently, we use this library to gather the dates needed.
+Figure \ref{fig:similarity} is created, taking randomly 180 days, from January 1, 2019, to November 1, 2021.
+We use different methods from text\_models library; namely, date\_range to create the period, and Vocabulary.available\_dates to obtain the first 180 dates available for all the countries with the specified languages.

 {

 }